okfn/opendataeditor/portal/src/content/docs/contributing/development.md

 ## Documentation

-Documentation is written with Starlign (in the `portal` directory).
+Documentation is written with [Starlight](https://starlight.astro.build/) (in the `portal` directory).
 The source articles are in the `portal/src/content/docs` directory.
 To start a live-reload server and work on the docs:

 ```bash
 make docs